Comment-intégrer-des-pratiques-écoresponsables-dans-la-routine-scolaire-de-votre-enfant Caramel & cie

 How to integrate eco-responsible practices into your child's school routine?

-• Educational projects focused on sustainable development are excellent ways to put lessons into practice.
+• Educational projects Focused on sustainable development are excellent ways to put lessons into practice.

 Education for sustainable development: a foundation to be integrated early

-Approaching the subject with children
+Addressing the topic with children

 The challenges of education for sustainable development